AdobeDocs/campaign-classic.en/help/technotes/using/migrate-users-to-ims.md

 Once full IMS migration is complete, Adobe will apply the restrictions which will block new native user creation.
 These restrictions are not applied until IMS migration is complete.

-For new customers - new native user creation is not permitted from the beginning.

 As a Campaign Administrator, you can grant permissions to the users of your organization through Adobe Admin Console and Campaign Client Console.
 Users log on to Adobe Campaign with their Adobe ID.
-Learn more in [this documentation](../../v8/start/gs-permissions.md).
+Learn how to set up permissions with IMS in [Campaign v8 documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/admin/permissions/gs-permissions.html){target="_blank"}.

 ### How to add emails for current native users? {#ims-migration-id}